-Thousands of facilities have opened their doors to Pet Partners therapy animal visits.
-Well-trained and thoroughly screened handlers and their animals can benefit the health and well-being of people in hospitals, nursing homes, schools, retirement communities, rehabilitation centers and many other facilities.
+Thousands of facilities have opened their doors to Pet Partners therapy animal teams.
+Well-trained and thoroughly screened handlers and their animals can benefit the health and well-being of people in hospitals, nursing homes, schools, retirement communities, rehabilitation centers, and many other facilities.
+Why not yours?

-While there are many local, regional and even national groups that can provide therapy animal visits, Pet Partners has the highest standards for their registered therapy animal teams that ensure both safe and effective visits in the community.
+While there are many local, regional, and even national groups that can provide therapy animal visits, Pet Partners has the highest standards in the field for our registered therapy animal teams, ensuring both safe and effective visits in the community.